 - Urinary tract

 Symptoms Vary Widely

-Depending on the cause and the source of your pain, you may feel symptoms at first that you don’t even think stem from pelvic pain sources or the more common female issues.
+Depending on the cause and the source of your pain, you may feel symptoms at first that you don’t even think stem from pelvic pain or the more common women’s health issues.
 These symptoms include:

 - Constant or intermittent pain

 - Radiating pain that goes down your legs